Maclean-D/Discord-Interpreter/README.md

 # Discord-Interpreter
-A Discord bot that leverages open interpreter to answer queries and modify files.
+A Discord bot that leverages open interpreter to answer queries and modify files with a web configuration gui.
 Actively in development!

- Discord bot with a web configuration gui that uses open-interpreter.

 ## Setup